-The Sub-Fund may invest up to 10% of its total assets in China A-Shares via the Shanghai-Hong Kong Stock Connect program.
+The Sub-Fund may also invest up to 50% of its total assets in China A-Shares directly through the Shanghai-Hong Kong Stock Connect and/or Shenzhen-Hong Kong Stock Connect.

 A detailed description of the Shanghai-Hong Kong Stock Connect program as well as risks linked thereto can be found under section "Risks related to investment in China A-Shares through Shanghai-Hong Kong Stock Connect".